dtenenba/workflow-engine-comparison/cromwell/batch/README.md

 * `aws.conf` is the configuration file that enables Cromwell to talk to Batch.
   This is where you define the AWS Batch Job Queue you want to use.
 * `hello.wdl` is the description of the workflow you want to run.
 It's another simple `hello world` task.
-Note that the name of the Docke r image you want
+Note that the name of the Docker image you want
   to use also goes here.
 * `hello.inputs` is a JSON file that contains the value of a variable referenced in `hello.wdl`.